“One person regards one day above another, another regards every day alike. Each person must be fully convinced in his own mind.”

 It is nearly inevitable, when discussing the spiritual truths of the Father’s Sabbaths with christians, for Romans 14:5 to be brought into the discussion; and in that context, it is always used falsely.

 It’s often as if all a christian needs to justify a particular position is a single phrase in an English translation of scripture, regardless of the context of what is actually being stated in the text.
-So, they see Romans 14:5, and claim that it means that it doesn’t matter what day of the week someone chooses to assemble with other believers.
+So, they see Romans 14:5, and claim that it means that it doesn’t matter what day of the week someone chooses for weekly assembling of believers.

 In other words, many in christianity use the verse in a corrupt, dishonest way to prove an unscriptural point.